laravel/docs/upgrade.md

 #### Mandrill & SparkPost Drivers Removed

 The `mandrill` and `sparkpost` mail drivers have been removed.
 If you would like to continue using either of these drivers, we encourage you to adopt a community maintained package of your choice that provides the driver.

+### Password Reset

+#### Password Validation

+**Likelihood Of Impact: Low**

+The `PasswordBroker` no longer restricts or validates passwords.
+Password validation was already being handled by the `ResetPasswordController` class, making the broker's validations redundant and impossible to customize.
+If you are manually using the `PasswordBroker` (or `Password` facade) outside of the built-in `ResetPasswordController`, you should validate all passwords before passing them to the broker.

 ### Queues